Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-nZnTSGGqVYo.md

 ---
-title: "Q&A: This secretism is not good"
+title: "September 8th, 2020 Livestream Q&A: This secretism is not good"
 date: "2020-09-08"
 layout: transcript
 topics: